Stability of Valuations and Koll\'ar Components: Uniqueness

 In Section \ref{s-equiv}, we have used the filtration induced by a valuation (see also \cite{BHJ15, Fuj15}).
-Here we use the same construction but for sections on the projective cone instead of the base. \begin{defn}[Filtration by valuation] Fixed a valuation $v$.
-Let $S_m=H^0(X, L^{\otimes m})$.
-Define $\cF^xS_m\subset S_m$ to be a decreasing filtration (with respect to $x$) as follows:
+Here we use the same construction but for sections on the projective cone instead of the base.